 - Is your vendor able to demonstrate their process when an incident occurs?

-2. Confirm your vendors share cybersecurity best practices and provide adequate training to their employees, contractors and even their OWN vendors.
+2. Confirm your vendors share cybersecurity best practices and provide adequate training to their employees, contractors, and their OWN vendors.

-With employee, contractor and vendor management, you must understand the vendor’s ability to ensure their agents are prepared to protect your data.
+With employee, contractor, and vendor management, you must understand the vendor’s ability to protect your data.
 Training for these groups as well as documented and enforced access management are critical to data protection.

 3. You must ensure data breach notification requirements are documented in your contract language.